anonymous666-speech/Demo-VChangeCodec/index.md

 -->
 # Demo of original voice mode

-Original@9.5kbps refers to our original voice mode.
+VChangeCodec@9.5kbps refers to our original voice mode.
 We supplemented the subjective evaluation results of DAC@8kbps, Encodec@12kbps, and SpeechTokenizer.
-We selected 2 Mandarin corpora (one female and one male) as demo.
- Note that the DAC and SpeechTokenizer systems do not have streaming structure and cannot meet real-time requirements.
+We present subjective performance comparisons of our original voice model with other codecs for speech compression (including signal processing-based and neural-based).

 ##     Demo of female